Z4k3n/metamask-wallet-connect/README.md

 With this simple code, we use a simple app made with react to connect our wallet through metamask and get both adress and balance, simple but extremely useful for future projects or simple wallet implementations!

+For more info, check out this awesome video made by @mikec3 https://www.youtube.com/watch?v=uWeK30vg35c

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).